DiBuddy/.github/profile/README.md

 - **Location and Time Tracking**: Captures the user's current location and time for enhanced data analysis.

 ## Technologies:
-- Flutter (for frontend development - IOS and Android)
+- Flutter or React Native (for frontend development - IOS and Android)
 - Ruby and Rails, Docker (for backend services)
 - MongoDB, MySQL, PostgreSQL (for database management)
 - Google Maps API key (for mapping services)